wpexplorer/just-events/readme.txt

 If you are using a classic WordPress theme you will need to contact the theme developer and ask how to modify the layout as this will be dependent on the theme you are using.

 == Changelog ==

+= 1.0.1 =

+* Updated the "Tested up to" value.
+* Updated code to use late escaping for variables.
+* Added alignment options added to the "Event Status" and "Event Link" blocks.

 = 1.0 =